SoftInstigate/restheart-plugin-skeleton/README.md

 #### Init MongoDB

 The script `docker/docker-entrypoint-initdb.d/initdb.js` is executed by the mongo shell in the MongoDB container and allows initializing MongoDB, for instance creating test data.

+## Stop RESTHeart

+Use the script `./bin/stop.sh` to stop the instance of RESTHeart running in development mode with the DCEVM JVM.

 ## Watch: automatic rebuilding and restarting